davewalker5/RC2014/Programs/Charles/README.md

 # Charles the Feisty Octopus

 Charles is a small virtual octopus for the RC2014.
-Phases 1 to 3 implement his internal needs, behavioural moods, opinions, and keyboard interaction.
+Phases 1 to 4 implement his needs, moods, opinions, interaction, short-term memory, and feistiness.

 ## Hardware